-19th January 2026
+14th January 2026

-Title Social Value Strategy for Site Disposals Purpose of the report To make a recommendation Report Author Bruce Strong, Investment Asset Manager Ward(s) Affected All Wards Exempt No Exemption Reason n/a Corporate Priority Community, Addressing Housing Need and Resilience Recommendations Committee is asked to: 1.
-Agree the Social Value Strategy for the Regeneration site disposals and recommend to Full Council for approval.2.
-Note that by adopting the Strategy the relevant housing and regeneration sites will be marketed to include a requirement for third parties to provide social value provision within their offers, which may reduce the highest financial value being achieved.
-Reason for Recommendation In formally adopting a Social Value Strategy it will ensure a common process in the marketing of sites being disposed of and the analysis of subsequent offers together with aiding in the delivery of affordable housing and other forms of social value.
+Title Social Value Strategy for Site Disposals Purpose of the report To make a recommendation Report Author Bruce Strong, Investment Asset Manager Ward(s) Affected All Wards Exempt Report no Appendix 1 no Exemption Reason n/a Corporate Priority Community, Addressing Housing Need and Resilience Recommendations Committee is asked to: 1.
+Agree the Social Value Strategy relating to the Council's regeneration sites and recommend to the Corporate Policy & Resources Committee for approval by Council.2.
+Note that by adopting the Strategy the relevant housing and regeneration sites will be marketed to include a requirement for third parties to provide social value provision within their offers.
+Reason for Recommendation In formally adopting a social value strategy it will ensure a common process to market sites being disposed of and the analysis of subsequent offers together with aiding in the delivery of affordable housing and other forms of social value.